Peace comes from within. Do not seek it without. – Buddha –

 - Read books about the state of inner peace and practice what they teach.

 - Learn from people who attained inner peace.

 - A little emotional detachment would bring calmness and less agitation into your life.

-This will eventually will prove to you that peace comes from within.
+This will eventually, prove to you that peace comes from within you.